 Endemic MUST-SEE BIRDS of this region include: ELEGANT QUAIL, RUFOUS-BELLIED CHACHALACA, CINEREOUS OWL, MEXICAN WOODNYMPH, MEXICAN PARROLET, EARED POORWILL, SINALOA MARTIN, BLACK-THROATED MAGPIE-JAY, TUFTED JAY, PURPLISH-BACKED JAY, SINALOA CROW, and BLACK-CAPPED GNATCATCHER, Also the endemic form of Rufous-backed Robin (graysoni) winters within the region.

-SHARED-REGION ENDEMIC BIRDS found as easily (or more easily) in other regions of Mexico include: WHITE-NAPED SWIFT, MEXICAN HERMIT, GOLDEN-CROWNED EMERALD, BUMBLEBEE HUMMINGBIRD, CITEROLINE TROGON, LILAC-CROWNED PARROT, COLIMA PYGMY-OWL, EARED QUETZAL, GOLDEN-CHEEKED & GRAY-CROWNED WOODPECKERS, WHITE-STRIPED WOODCREEPER, GOLDEN VIREO, FLAMMULATED FLYCATCHER, SAN BLAS JAY, SPOTTED, SINALOA & HAPPY WRENS, RUSSET NIGHTINGALE-THRUSH, RUFOUS-BACKED ROBIN, AZTEC THURSH, BLUE MOCKINGBIRD, RED-HEADED TANAGER, RED WARBLER, RED-BREASTED CHAT, CINNAMON-RUMPED SEEDEATER, GREEN-STRIPED & RUFOUS-CAPPED BRUSH-FINCHES, RUSTY-CROWNED GROUND-SPARROW, AUDUBON’S [DICKEY’S] ORIOLE, and YELLOW-WINGED CACIQUE.
+SHARED-REGION ENDEMIC BIRDS found as easily (or more easily) in other regions of Mexico include: WHITE-NAPED SWIFT, MEXICAN HERMIT, GOLDEN-CROWNED EMERALD, BUMBLEBEE HUMMINGBIRD, CITEROLINE TROGON, LILAC-CROWNED PARROT, COLIMA PYGMY-OWL, EARED QUETZAL, GOLDEN-CHEEKED & GRAY-CROWNED WOODPECKERS, WHITE-STRIPED WOODCREEPER, GOLDEN VIREO, FLAMMULATED FLYCATCHER, SAN BLAS JAY, SPOTTED, SINALOA & HAPPY WRENS, RUSSET NIGHTINGALE-THRUSH, RUFOUS-BACKED ROBIN, AZTEC THURSH, BLUE MOCKINGBIRD, RED-HEADED TANAGER, RED WARBLER, RED-BREASTED CHAT, WEST MEXICAN EUPHONIA, CINNAMON-RUMPED SEEDEATER, GREEN-STRIPED & RUFOUS-CAPPED BRUSH-FINCHES, RUSTY-CROWNED GROUND-SPARROW, AUDUBON’S [DICKEY’S] ORIOLE, and YELLOW-WINGED CACIQUE.
 Additionally non-endemic key species include Blue-footed Booby, Ridgway’s Rail, Military Macaw, Middle American Screech-Owl (hastatus), Northern Potoo, Gray-collared Becard, Pine Flycatcher, Rosy Thrush-Tanager, and Five-striped Sparrow.

 The strategy for birding this region depends on target species and the season of the year, as visits during the winter months requiring more time in each location, and the possibility of missing some quiet species.
 Spring and summer visits can successfully involve a shorter duration as responsive territorial birds mean less time looking for targets.
 In addition, the Sinaloa Martin is seen in Mexico only between late-March and early-July.